eyallior/vanillaboot/README.md

 * No built-in state management or data binding.
 Developers have full control to implement these as needed, eliminating the need to learn the framework's inner workings
 * Access dom elements by predictable ids
 * Framework is written in short and simple code, no stratified object oriented hell
-* No transpiling (easy to reverse engineer starting from browser)
+* No transpiling (easy to investigate bugs in your app)
 * No chunking to incoherent little code pieces
 * Due to no framework as base and fewer dependabilities, we get long term reliability (no framework change will cause this project to be unusable)